-- · is in possession of an illegal substance. - is suspected of being in possession of an illegal substance. - · is in possession of electronic cigarettes (which are illegal to buy for those under 18)

-- is supplying/suspected of supplying electronic cigarettes to other pupils under 18 - is suspected of being under the influence of an illegal substance in the school, or while participating in any school activity. - is suspected of buying or selling illegal drugs - is suspected of selling illegal drugs - is in possession of any drug paraphernalia - is in possession of alcohol - · is suspected of being under the influence of alcohol
+- is in possession of an illegal substance. - is suspected of being in possession of an illegal substance. - is in possession of cigarettes (which are illegal to buy for those under 18) - is supplying/suspected of supplying cigarettes to other pupils under 18 - is in possession of electronic cigarettes (which are illegal to buy for those under 18) - is supplying/suspected of supplying electronic cigarettes to other pupils under 18 - is suspected of being under the influence of an illegal substance in the school, or while participating in any school activity. - is suspected of buying or selling illegal drugs - is suspected of selling illegal drugs - is in possession of any drug paraphernalia - is in possession of alcohol - is suspected of being under the influence of alcohol